 3. You won’t risk waiting too long

-Every year, you’ll find financial aid authorities come across students who have waited too long to apply for programmes .
-They end up missing deadlines for programmes and have very few options left to them.
+Every year, you’ll find financial aid authorities come across students who have waited too long to apply for scholarships.
+They end up missing deadlines for scholarships and have very few options left to them.
 Many scholarships have deadlines in January, so you’d be less likely to miss these than someone who waits until their senior year to apply.
-You should start searching for programmes around mid-year while you’re still in your junior year.
+You should start searching for scholarships around mid-year while you’re still in your junior year.

 4. You will have more opportunities to apply